 "I have always been of the opinion that when our grandfathers spoke about this company and the land that it owns, they were speaking forever, they weren't speaking for just one generation.
 I think it is our moral obligation to include all of our children and grandchildren."

 Albert Kookesh served in the Alaska State Legislature as senator to District C, the largest senate district in the United States.
 He has a Bachelor of Arts in history from Alaska Methodist University and a Juris Doctorate from the University of Washington.

 Albert joined the Sealaska Board of Directors in 1976 and served as board chair from 2000 – June 2014, and currently serves as board chair.
 He is an ex-officio member of all board committees and serves on the Elders' Settlement Trust Board of Trustees.
-He also serves as a director for Sealaska Timber Corporation and Klawock Island Dock Company, Inc. He is co-chair of the Alaska Federation of Natives (AFN), served as past secretary and grand president of the Alaska Native Brotherhood, and was special assistant to Alaska Governor Tony Knowles.
+He also serves as a director for Sealaska Timber Corporation and Klawock Island Dock Company, Inc. He is a past co-chair of the Alaska Federation of Natives (AFN), served as past secretary and grand president of the Alaska Native Brotherhood, and was special assistant to Alaska Governor Tony Knowles.

 Albert lives in Angoon, where he spent most of his childhood and all of his adult life, with the exception of years away at high school and college.
 "One of the reasons that I moved back to Angoon was so my children could grow up here," he said.
 Albert owns and operates the Kootznahoo Inlet Lodge with his wife, Sally, and worked as a commercial fisherman, gillnetting for salmon in the Lynn Canal area.